 The third condition is the running Mahadasha or Antardasha at the time of the transit.
 A Saturn Mahadasha overlapping with Sade Sati often produces the most intense version of the transit, because the same Graha is acting at two levels at once.
 A Sun, Mars, or Moon Mahadasha during Sade Sati creates friction of a different kind, as the fast Grahas keep generating activity while Saturn keeps trying to slow it down.
 The shape of the difficulty depends on which Graha is currently in charge of the inner clock.

 The fourth condition is contextual rather than astrological.
-A native already living under significant external stress, such as family conflict, economic pressure, or unresolved health issues, will feel the transit more than a native who enters it with stable supports.
+A person already living under significant external stress, such as family conflict, economic pressure, or unresolved health issues, will feel the transit more than someone who enters it with stable supports.
 Saturn does not invent fragility, but it does reveal it, and revealed fragility under pressure can become real hardship if no other support is in place.

 When several of these conditions converge, Sade Sati can produce the difficult outcomes that family stories preserve.
 Marriages can break if they were already without honesty.
 Businesses can fail if they were already without structure.
 Illnesses can deepen if they were already being ignored.
 The transit is not inventing these outcomes from nothing.
 It is bringing existing material into the open with relentless steadiness.
 The honest response is neither to deny the difficulty nor to magnify it, but to read the chart carefully and prepare accordingly.